wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-dotnet-adal-register-service.md

             }
         ],

-6. In the [Azure Management Portal](https://manage.windowsazure.cn/), click **Manage Manifest** for the application again and click **Upload Manifest**.
+6. In the [Azure classic portal](https://manage.windowsazure.cn/), click **Manage Manifest** for the application again and click **Upload Manifest**.
 Browse to the location of the application manifest that you just updated and upload the manifest.

 <!-- URLs. -->
-[How to Register with the Azure Active Directory]: /documentation/articles/mobile-services-how-to-register-active-directory-authentication/
+[How to Register with the Azure Active Directory]: /zh-cn/documentation/articles/mobile-services-how-to-register-active-directory-authentication/